Unregistered OCX, DLL etc: eg “Component COMDLG32.OCX or one of its dependencies not correctly registered. A file is missing or invalid”

 (b) You have created an event earlier (& got as far as creating the wireless database), then deleted it.
 When you created a new event on the same day, it uses the same event number as the previous test.
 The Scorer is therefore trying to create a database with the same name as that for the old event.

-In either case, there should not be a problem in overwriting the existing database.
+In either case, there is no problem in overwriting the existing database.

 The ‘BCS database’ is only used for transferring information between the scoring program & the BCS controller (Bridgemate Server, if that’s what you are using).